EcologicalTraitData/ETS/README.md

 At some point, a new major version of the Traitdata Standard may be issued, providing new versioned URIs for all terms of the standard that have been altered since the previous major version.

-# Suggested Citation
+## Suggested Citation

 To refer to **this version** of the ETS please cite:

-  > Schneider et al. (2017) Ecological Traitdata Standard, v0.4, URL: ... , DOI: ...
+  > Schneider et al. (2017) Ecological Traitdata Standard, v0.5, URL: https://ecologicaltraitdata.github.io/TraitDataStandard/v0.5/ , DOI: ...

 Please also cite the methods paper for the rationale and general considerations of semantic standardization of trait data:

-  > Schneider et al. (in preparation) Introducing an Ecological Trait-data Standard.
+  > Florian D. Schneider, Malte Jochum, Gaetane LeProvost, Andreas Ostrowski, Caterina Penone, Nadja K. Simons (in preparation) Introducing an Ecological Trait-data Standard.

-# License
+## License

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Ecological Traitdata Standard </span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Florian D. Schneider, Nadja K. Simons, Caterina Penone, Andreas Ostrowski</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.